 And then, there are the obvious and common-sense limitations of democracy.
 How many voters know enough about incumbent state and county judges to cast an intelligent vote on their re-election or retention?
 And yet, hallowed by the mantle of democracy, probably most jurisdictions leave such decisions to the voters, who- if they're wise- follow the recommendations of bar associations and newspapers because they have no basis whatever for making a choice of their own.
 And in such circumstances, entirely too many voters make their choices on other grounds entirely.

 The race was tossed into chaos.
-LaRouche, Fairchild, and Hart were so extreme and so alien to the philosophy especially of the Democratic party that Stevenson and the rest of the Democratic ticket resigned the nomination and ran as the candidates of a third party!
+LaRouche, Fairchild, and Hart were so extreme and so alien to the philosophy of the Democratic party- to any reasonable person's philosophy, really- that Stevenson and the rest of the Democratic ticket resigned the nomination and ran as the candidates of a third party!
 The race which had been decided four years earlier by fewer than 5,000 votes statewide wasn't nearly as close this time around.
 Voters somehow blamed the Democratic party for the mess which they themselves had created!

 And so it goes.
 Nothing is ever the voters' fault.
 And let's face it: blaming the voters just isn't smart politics, for obvious reasons!
 And yet the voters are the critical link in the whole process.
 When the voters screw up, as they did in the Illinois primary in 1986 and in their presidential choices thirty years later, somebody else is always blamed.
 But that doesn't make it any the less the fault of the voters, and it helps nothing to scapegoat "political elites" for mistakes they not only didn't make but wouldn't have made if they had been the once choosing the candidates!

 As it happens, Donald Trump got something like a third of the votes cast for the presidency in the Republican primaries.
-The winning candidate usually gets a minority of the votes.
-Usually, the candidate nominated by each party is the one receiving the most votes but rarely is it a majority of them.
+Usually, the candidate nominated by each party is the one receiving the most votes but rarely does he receive a majority of them.
 Especially because voters are routinely so badly-informed about the candidates for the most powerful and responsible office in the world, there is a strong tendency for voters in the late primaries to back the front-runner; we haven't had a "brokered convention" since I was a small boy.
 But it shouldn't be a surprise that the choices turn out to be somewhat random.
 And with all due respect to Prof. Vavreck, we live in an age in which even the voters tend, at least in general attitudes, to be clustered at the extremes.

 There used to be a pattern in days of old whereby the leaders of popular uprisings would begin by criticizing, not the king (to whom they professed total loyalty), but to his insensitive or incompetent ministers.
 The king's head would roll eventually.
 But for the time being, it was useful to let the king off the hook.
 The ploy, of course, was dishonest.
 But it worked.
 It was a reasonably safe strategy early in a revolution precisely against the king.